Eco-epidemiology

 Another example of expansion is illustrated by the recent Lassa epidemics observed in Benin and Togo in 2014-2018.

 • At the local level, it is necessary to investigate in which habitats the reservoir is located.
 This is done by sampling rodents in houses, surrounding fields, savannah, fallow land, and forest, combined with the testing of all trapped specimens for Lassa virus.
-Thus, it was shown in Upper Guinea that only M. natalensis living in the houses and surrounding fields were carriers of the virus, whereas in coastal Guinea only M. erythroleucus living in surrounding fields were carriers of the virus.
-The habitat at risk is therefore the domestic area and the proximal fields in Upper Guinea, and the proximal fields only in Coastal Guinea (Figure 4).
+Thus, it was shown in Upper Guinea and in Sierra Leone that only M. natalensis living in the houses and surrounding fields were carriers of the virus, whereas in coastal Guinea only M. erythroleucus living in surrounding fields were carriers of the virus.
+The habitat at risk is therefore the domestic area and the proximal fields in Upper Guinea and in Sierra Leone, and the proximal fields only in Coastal Guinea.

 You can see a domestic area with palm trees and huts